vctruong100/searchengine/README.txt

 This command launches a local server that allows real-time searching of the indexed documents.
 The server calculates net relevance scores for each query, using the previously computed PageRank and HITS scores along with textual relevance derived from the query.

+You will be prompted to enter your query to search.
+This runs indefinitely until you interrupt the program using CTRL+C (keyboard interrupt).

 Summarizer
 ----------